freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 ## Finishing everything

-Now you have a skeleton of a game in your new folder, but you still need to add this game to the home page and to the server.
-This is easily done with three lines of code, add to the first lines of `src/games/index.ts`:
+Now you have a skeleton of a game in your new folder, but you still need to add the new game to the home page and to the server.
+This is easily done with three lines of code.
+Add the following to the first lines of `src/games/index.ts`:

 ```typescript
 import { checkersGameDef } from './checkers';